ska-telescope/ska-sdp-global-sky-model/docs/src/developerguide/Deployment.rst

     * - ``ingress.basePath``
       - ``/sdp/global-sky-model``
-      - What the base bath should be.
+      - What the base path should be.

     * - ``ingress.namespaced``
       - ``true``